Nesvilab/FragPipeTPP/README.md

 #### renv::install("bioc::TPP")

-Below is a successful FragPipeToTPPR package installation:
+Below is a successful FragPipeTPP package installation:

 The following package(s) will be installed:
 - TPP [3.28.0]